Walk 56: Thrapston Town Centre: The Star Spangled Banner

 IMG_7356

-14. Heading back down Bridge Street turn right at the mini roundabout & head along Midland Road for approximately 1/2 mile before turning left up Cedar Drive
+14. Head back down Bridge Street & turn right at the mini roundabout & walk along Midland Road for approximately 1/2 mile before turning left up Cedar Drive

 IMG_7307